AWS Multi-Region Proxy Deployment | Teleport

 AWS NLBs are required for this highly available deployment architecture.
 The NLB forwards traffic from users and services to an available Teleport Proxy Service instance.
 This must not terminate TLS, and must transparently forward the TCP traffic it receives.
 In other words, this must be a Layer 4 load balancer, not a Layer 7 (e.g., HTTP) load balancer.

-Cross-zone load balancing is required for the Auth and Proxy service NLB configurations to route traffic across multiple zones.
+Cross-zone load balancing is required for the Auth Service and Proxy Service NLB configurations to route traffic across multiple zones.
 Doing this improves resiliency against localized AWS zone outages.

 Configure the Proxy Service NLBs